 Settings vary for WatchGuard EPDR, WatchGuard EDR, and WatchGuard EPP.
+Throughout this documentation, WatchGuard Endpoint Security refers generally to all three products.
 If you do not see a setting in the web UI, it is not supported by your product.

 In the Advanced Protection settings of a workstations and servers settings profile, you can configure WatchGuard Endpoint Security to detect and block malicious programs.

 The operating mode defines how the advanced protection responds when it detects an unknown file.
 There are three modes: Audit, Hardening, and Lock.

 Reports detected threats on dashboards and lists, but does not block or disinfect files.